 2. If you're past 32 weeks pregnant

-Because of the personal nature of our relationship with clients and the care we provide, we unfortunately cannot accept clients who are past 32 weeks pregnant.
+Because of the personal nature of our relationship with clients and the care we provide, we will accept a limited number of clients who are past 32 weeks pregnant after a screening process with the Clinical Director.
+Please complete the Start Prenatal Care Form and complete the release of records form to initiate this process.

 If you have questions about our intake process, please contact us at 412.321.6880 x211